CIMBIBOY/GenReL-World/README.md

 The project also includes a built 7 degree of freedom robotic arm which is simulated with MuJoCo Menagerie's xArm7 (or some other model) as a part of the collection of high-quality models for the MuJoCo physics engine, curated by Google DeepMind [(3)](https://github.com/google-deepmind/mujoco_menagerie) [(4)](https://github.com/google-deepmind/mujoco_menagerie/tree/main/ufactory_xarm7).

-Different algorithm objectivers have been consider as the open community provides better and better solutions and implementations, such as torchrl and cleanrl and also Basic [PPO](https://github.com/ericyangyu/PPO-for-Beginners) algorithms.
+Different algorithm objectives have been consider as the open community provides better and better solutions and implementations, such as torchrl and cleanrl and also Basic [PPO](https://github.com/ericyangyu/PPO-for-Beginners) algorithms.

-We also share the dream of Yann LeCun about how to construct autonomous intelligent agents [(5)](https://openreview.net/pdf?id=BZ5a1r-kVsf).
+I also share the dream of Yann LeCun about how to construct autonomous intelligent agents [(5)](https://openreview.net/pdf?id=BZ5a1r-kVsf).

 ## Project Work